 Determining How Stellaluna Changes

-We spend time analyzing Stellaluna as a character and describing how she responds, changes, and adapts to the life-changing events and challenges she faces.
-This chart is a great way to address RL.3.
+Analyzing Stellaluna as a character and describing how she responds, changes, and adapts to the life-changing events and challenges she faces is key in this book.
+This chart is a great way to address RL.3 and gives a visual of the character’s journey and how she changes a a result of the challenges she faces.
 My class calls this a “flubble map” since it is a bubble map to describe inside of a flow map to show sequence.
 We brainstorm adjectives to describe Stellaluna during each part of the story and give evidence to support our descriptions.